Assessing a Mental Crisis in San Diego, CA

 Our Definition of a Crisis

 Many services and treatments have been designed to treat people experiencing mental health crises.
 Alter San Diego Crisis Stabilization Unit is a mental health treatment center in the College Area of San Diego, California, that offers crisis services.
-To ensure our clients receive the best care possible, our crisis stabilization unit (CSU) seats a maximum of 16 clients at once.
+To ensure our clients receive the best care possible, our crisis stabilization unit in San Diego, California (CSU) seats a maximum of 16 clients at once.
 As a result, we focus on a specific subset of crises.
 This allows us to better match our services with clients who will benefit the most from them.

 Our CSU is intended for those facing a mid-level crisis.
 Our crisis center is designed for those whose mental health is at a stability level that isn’t appropriate for a lower or higher level of mental health treatment.
 In addition, individuals interested in care at our center should be interested in formal, structured care similar to that of a psychiatric hospital.